 All these instances constitute diabetes discrimination.

-Knowing that discrimination against workers with diabetes is so prevalent in Los Angeles and elsewhere in California, people living with diabetes choose to conceal their medical condition from their employer and co-workers in order to avoid being discriminated against.
+Knowing that discrimination against workers with diabetes is so prevalent in Los Angeles and elsewhere in California, people living with diabetes choose to conceal their medical condition from their employers and co-workers in order to avoid being discriminated against.

 But concealing the fact that you are living with diabetes, although not illegal, can actually put your overall health at risk and decrease your safety in the workplace, as your fear that others might find out about your disease may result in you missing insulin injections, forgetting about blood glucose tests or skipping a meal.